perkss/kotlin-kafka-and-kafka-streams-examples/kotlin-kafka-streams-examples/README.md

 ```

 We now get a result of processing just the last for a key.
 Interestingly the last message is processed first, most
-likely due to the compaction.
+likely due to the compaction and partitioning.

 ```shell
 Processing paul, a